Prepping your nappy stash

 Should you rinse your cloth nappies before putting them in your bucket?

-EBF poop is water-soluble.
-This means that it breaks down in water and will rinse off during the pre-rinse or wash cycle.
-When baby starts on solids then you should immediately rinse your cloth nappy.
+Exclusively breastfed poop is water-soluble.
+This means that it breaks down in water and will rinse off during the pre-rinse cycle.
+When baby starts on formula then you should rinse your cloth nappy before storage.

 Soaking & Wet Pails